- Parents can start contacting Babysitters as soon as their registration is processed.

 Rates depend on many things, including job description, number of children, location, qualifications and timing.
 You will generally get an idea of going rates by looking at other local listings.

 It is illegal to pay anyone less than the national minimum wage.
 This rate is adjusted down for juniors and adjusted up for casual work and things like evening or holiday work.
-More information on the national minimum wage and allowances including superannuation can be found at the Australian Government Fair Work Ombudsman's website.
+More information on the national minimum wage and allowances including superannuation can be found at My Wage Australia.

 Au Pair's advertised rates are lower than the average, as they are not technically hourly rates, but the weekly total after the cost of room and board is taken out, expressed as an hourly income.
 Example: $23 per hour for 20 hours, less $200 per week for room and board, leaving $260 per week, or $13 per hour.